Oregon — Congressional Term Limits (1992–1995)

 Federal operative effect: None for congressional limits

 Oregon voters approved Ballot Measure 3 in 1992 to impose term-limit restrictions on representatives in the U.S. House and U.S. Senate.
 These provisions became unenforceable for federal office upon the Supreme Court’s decision in U.S. Term Limits, Inc. v.
-Thornton (1995), which categorically foreclosed state-administered rotation mechanisms for Congress.
+Thornton (1995), which categorically foreclosed state-administered congressional eligibility restrictions.

 Jurisdiction and Scope